-The LACDA provides a countywide waiting list preference for homeless families.
+The LACDA provides a countywide waiting list preference for homeless families as defined under the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+11302) and HEARTH Act (2009).
 The preference is limited to 30% of the number of vacant general occupancy public housing units available on July 1 of each fiscal year.
 The family must consist of two (2) or more persons with one (1) member being under the age of 18 or be a single elderly and/or disabled person.
 Victims of domestic violence, dating violence, sexual assault or stalking receive the same admissions preference as homeless families.

-The LACDA expanded its homeless preference to include 100% of all South Scattered Sites (SSS) family vacancies throughout the year are first offered to homeless applicants through a Los Angeles Homeless

-Service Authority (LAHSA) Memorandum of Understanding (MOU).
+The LACDA expanded its homeless preference to include 100% of all South Scattered Sites (SSS) family vacancies throughout the year are first offered to homeless applicants through a Los Angeles Homeless Service Authority (LAHSA) Memorandum of Understanding (MOU).
 Additionally, the LACDA provides an expanded waiting list homeless general occupancy preference, limited to 3 households per housing development at Carmelitos, Nueva Maravilla, and Harbor Hills.